pgomez-r/42M/EXAMS/exam_rank05/cpp_module00/README.md

-Assignment name  : cpp_module_00
+Assignment name  : cpp_module00
 Expected files   : Warlock.cpp Warlock.hpp
 --------------------------------------------------------------------------------

 Make a Warlock class.
-It has to be in Coplien's form.
+It has to be in Coplien's form ('ortodox canonical form').

 It has the following private attributes :
 * name (string)